AUCOHL/Fault/docs/Source/usage.md

 - `-c`: The cell models to use for simulations.

+- `--clock`: The name of the clock port.

+- `--ignoring`: The name of any other ports to ignore during ATPG, which will be held high.

+- `--activeLow`: If set, all ports specified by `--ignoring` will be held low instead.

 In this example, we will use a minimum coverage of `95%`, an increment of `50`, an initial test vector set size of `100` , and a ceiling of `1000` test vectors.